dd32/td-gh-ex/README.txt

 == Customizing Anarcho Notepad ==

-	To customise Anarcho Notepad using the built in options, Anarcho Notepad Should already be active:
+	To customise Anarcho Notepad using the built in options, Anarcho Notepad should already be active:
 		1. Log in to the WordPress Administration Panel.
-		2. Select the Appearance panel, then Theme Options.
+		2. Select the Appearance panel, then Customize.
 		3. A page explaining the options will be displayed.
 		4. Click save to finalise your selections.